-$$J\big|{(1,1)} = \begin{pmatrix} -1 & -2\\ -1 & -1 \end{pmatrix},$$ (24)

-here $\Delta = (-1 \cdot -1) - (-2 \cdot -1) = 1 - 2 = -1$.
+$$J\big|{(1,1)} = \begin{pmatrix} -1 & -2\\ -1 & -1 \end{pmatrix},\tag{24}$$ here $\Delta = (-1 \cdot -1) - (-2 \cdot -1) = 1 - 2 = -1$.
 Since $\Delta < 0$ we have a saddle.
 None of the above are the borderline cases this means that we can trust these results and proceed with the construction of the phase portrait.
 We construct the phase portrait by combining all of the above results into a single graph or by using a computer to do it for us.

-NUMERICS: NB#2 Competitive cohabitation of sheep and rabbits (the Lotka-Volterra predator-pray model).
+Numerics: NB#2 Competitive cohabitation of sheep and rabbits (the Lotka-Volterra predator-pray model).
 Linear analysis of fixed points and system manifolds.
 Numerical solution and phase portrait.
 Numerical calculation of results (19)-(24) are also presented here.

-The axes of the phase portrait are the invariant sets.
-If you start on an invariant set you will remain there for all time.
-Example: if x = 0 (vertical axis), then x will alway be 0.
+there for all time.
+Example: if x = 0 you are on the vertical axis, then x will alway be 0.
 The rabbits do not just pop-out out of nothing.
 The basins of attraction are separated by the stable manifold of the saddle point which is called the basin boundary.
 Biological interpretation of the phase portrait is the following: It shows that one species generally drives the other to extinction.
 Trajectories starting below the stable manifold lead to eventual extinction of the sheep, while those starting above lead to eventual extinction of the rabbits.
 This dichotomy is referred to as the principle of competitive exclusion which states that two species competing for the same limited resource typically cannot coexist.

-The following numerical file contains the time-domain solutions corresponding to the phase portraits shown on Slides 14-16.
+The following numerical file contains the solution to the cohabitation model shown on Slides 14-16.

-NUMERICS: NB#2 Competitive cohabitation of sheep and rabbits (the Lotka-Volterra predator-pray model).
+Numerics: nb#2 Competitive cohabitation of sheep and rabbits (the Lotka-Volterra predator-pray model).
 Linear analysis of fixed points and system manifolds.
 Numerical solution and phase portrait.
 The phase portraits shown on the above lecture slides and the corresponding time-domain solutions.

-3.2 A predator-prey model for fish and sharks

-What happens when one species preys on another.
-When predator population size depends on population size of prey species and vice versa.
+3.2 Predator-prey model for fish and sharks (home assignment) What happens when one species preys on another.
+When predator population size depends on a population size of prey species and vice versa.
 Consider the following example.

-In the model system, the predators thrive when there are plentiful prey but, ultimately, outstrip their food supply and decline.
+SLIDES: 17, 18 In the model, the predators thrive when there are plentiful prey but, ultimately, outstrip their food supply and decline.
 As the predator population is low, the prey population will increase again.
 These dynamics continue in a population cycle of growth and decline.
 The following interactive numerical file contains the time-domain solutions showed on Slide 18.
+Numerics: nb#3

-Numerics: Nb#3 The Lotka-Volterra predator-pray model for sharks and fish (cyclic behaviour).
+The Lotka-Volterra predator-pray model for sharks and fish (cyclic behaviour).
 Numerical solution and phase portrait.

-4 Visual comparison of nonlinear and linearised phase portraits

-How much do the linearised and original nonlinear 2-D systems differ?
-We know that they are reasonably similar in close proximity to their respective fixed points, but what happens farther away?
-Let's consider the following examples.
-The following numerical file compares a nonlinear phase portrait of the Liénard equation to its linearised counterpart.
+4 Visual comparison of nonlinear and linearised phase portraits How much do linearised and underlying nonlinear systems differ?
+We know that they are reasonably similar in close proximity to their respective fixed points, but what exactly happens farther away?
+The following numerical file compares the solutions of the Liénard equation and its linearisation.

-NUMERICS: NB#4

-Interactive comparison of dynamics of the Liénard equation and its linearisation.
+Numerics: nb#4 Interactive comparison of dynamics of the Liénard equation and its linearisation.